dr-jts/postgis-patterns/overlay/overlay.md

 #### Notes
 * All intermediate operations are dataset-wide, so materializing as intermediate tables will not improve performance.
 That might help with memory usage, however.
 * The input tables should have spatial indexes, to improve performance of the final join step
+* Compard to the intersection approach, this approach:
+  * reduces the chance of a topology error due to input precision or invalidity
+  * is more likely to produce a non-overlapping coverage as a result
-* This approach generalizes nicely to multiple tables,
+* This approach generalizes easily to multiple tables,

 <https://trac.osgeo.org/postgis/wiki/UsersWikiExamplesOverlayTables>